-- Electronic records are stored on an identified, purpose-built, secure platform MyConcern - (c) Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school / college in advance of a child leaving. - (d) Make parents aware that such records exist except where to do so would place the child at risk of harm. - (e) Ensure all actions and decisions are led by what is considered to be in the best interests of the child.
+- (c) Ensure all relevant safeguarding records are sent to the receiving school or establishment when a pupil moves schools, within five days, in accordance with 'Keeping Children Safe in Education, 2024, (page 173) and the Cambridgeshire Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records. - The DSL will consider whether it would be appropriate to share information with the new school / college in advance of a child leaving. - (d) Make parents aware that such records exist except where to do so would place the child at risk of harm. - (e) Ensure all actions and decisions are led by what is considered to be in the best interests of the child and rationales are included for all discussions and decisions made.

-4.9 Confidentiality and information sharing
+4.7 Confidentiality and information sharing